OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: Introduction

 \section{Introduction}

-Graphs represent objects as nodes and their relationships as edges, which are key data structures across various domains to model complex interactions~\cite{bonifati2024future, fan2022big, fang2022densest}, such as social networks, molecular structures, biological systems, etc. Graph-level tasks involve predicting properties or labels of entire graphs, rather than individual nodes or edges.
-These tasks are crucial in various domains, such as subgraph counting in database management systems~\cite{fichtenberger2022approximately,li2024fast}, molecular property prediction in chemistry~\cite{zhong2023knowledge, hu2020open}, and protein classification in biology~\cite{morris2020tudataset,li20242}.
-Recently, graph neural networks~\cite{velivckovic2017graph,hamilton2017inductive,liao2022scara,cui2021metro,DBLP:journals/pvldb/LiJWSC24} have emerged as powerful tools for modeling and analyzing graph-structured data.
-They learn node representations by iteratively aggregating information from their neighbors and obtain graph representations based on node representations for graph-level tasks.
+Graphs represent objects as nodes and their relationships as edges, which are key data structures across various domains to model complex interactions~\cite{bonifati2024future,fan2022big,fang2022densest}, such as social networks, molecular structures, biological systems, etc. Early graph representation learning methods~\cite{perozzi2014deepwalk,grover2016node2vec,wang2016structural,dong2017metapath2vec} laid the foundation of graph learning.
+Graph-level tasks aim at predicting properties of an entire graph, rather than individual nodes or edges.
+These tasks are crucial in domains including subgraph counting in database management~\cite{fichtenberger2022approximately,li2024fast}, molecular property prediction in chemistry~\cite{zhong2023knowledge,hu2020open}, and protein classification in bioinformatics~\cite{morris2020tudataset,li20242}.
+Recently, graph neural networks (GNNs)~\cite{wang2023hongtu,xiang2025capsule,liu2025diskgnn,song2023adgnn,liao2022scara,cui2021metro,DBLP:journals/pvldb/LiJWSC24} have emerged as powerful tools for graph-structured and anomaly detection tasks~\cite{ma2023towards}.
+They learn node representations by iteratively aggregating neighbor information to obtain graph representations.

-Depending on the technique, current GNNs designed for graph-level tasks can be categorized into five types: \textit{node}-based, \textit{hierarchical pooling (HP)}-based, \textit{subgraph}-based, \textit{graph learning (GL)}-based, and \textit{self-supervised learning (SSL)}-based GNNs. {Firstly}, node-based GNNs~\cite{kipf2016semi,hamilton2017inductive,xu2018how,velivckovic2017graph} learn representations for individual nodes, which are then used to form a graph-level representation by a \textsf{Readout} function, such as averaging the representations of all nodes. {Secondly}, HP-based GNNs~\cite{mesquita2020rethinking,dhillon2007weighted,li2022cc, bianchi2020spectral} employ hierarchical pooling techniques to progressively reduce the graph size while preserving its essential structural information.
-HP-based GNNs aim to capture multi-level graph structures to learn a graph representation.
+Depending on the approach, we categorize GNNs for graph-level tasks into five categories: node-based, hierarchical pooling (HP)-based, subgraph-based, graph learning (GL)-based, and self-supervised learning (SSL)-based methods.
+Node-based GNNs~\cite{kipf2016semi,hamilton2017inductive,xu2018how,velivckovic2017graph} compute node representations through message passing and aggregate them via a permutation-invariant readout function, such as averaging, to form the final graph embedding.
+HP-based GNNs~\cite{mesquita2020rethinking,dhillon2007weighted,li2022cc,bianchi2020spectral} apply pooling operations to reduce the graph size and capture hierarchical structure, yielding multi-level graph representations.
+Subgraph-based GNNs~\cite{ding2024sgood,yan2024efficient,bevilacqua2024efficient,papp2022theoretical} divide the graph into subgraphs, learn a representation for each, and then aggregate these to represent the whole graph.
+GL-based GNNs~\cite{fatemi2023ugsl,zhiyao2024opengsl,li2024gslb,li2024fight} enhance graph quality by reconstructing structure and features.
+SSL-based GNNs~\cite{sun2024motif,wang2022graph,inae2023motif,li20242,thakoor2021bootstrapped} pretrain on unlabeled data, either by predicting graph properties or maximizing agreement between augmented views of the same graph.